DekoAlencar/Gateway-SMS-app/README.md

 ```

 ### Installing
-This project make in framework ionic with cordova.
+This project is made with ionic framework and cordova.
-Install the depences for project it works.
+Install the dependencies for the project to work.
 ```
 npm install -g ionic cordova
 ```